 Ernest Hemingway was a great admirer of Valpolicella wine: it is said that he consumed several liters a day when he was in Venice.
 In his novel “Across the River and into the Trees” (1950), Hemingway described it as:”Dry, red and friendly like the home of a brother with whom you get along“.

 The vine presence in Valpolicella Classica dates back to prehistoric times, as evicenced by the discovery of the Ampelophyllum fossil plants genus, ancestors of the Vitis Silvestris and the Vitis Sativa.

-Proofs of the Vitis vinifera sativa cultivation (suitable for wine production) were found in the pre-Roman settlement of Archi di Castelrotto.
-Numerous grape vines of the “vitis raetica”, which date back to the VII and V century BC, were found there.
-Vitis raetica comes from the toponym Raetia, a region that, in the Roman time, extended from the Danube to Canton of Grinsons, including Lombardy and Tyrol up to Verona.
+Proofs of Vitis Vinifera Sativa cultivation (suitable for wine production) were found in the pre-Roman settlement of Archi di Castelrotto, where numerous grapeseeds of “Vitis Raetica” were found, (dating back to the 7th and 5th century BC).
+The name “Vitis Raetica” comes from the toponym Raetia, a region that, in the Roman time, extended from the Danube to Canton of Grinsons, including Lombardy and Tyrol up to Verona.